The Framebuffer

 Blend factors that use the secondary color input

-(Rs1,Gs1,Bs1,As1) (VK_BLEND_FACTOR_SRC1_COLOR
+(Rs1,Gs1,Bs1,As1) (VK_BLEND_FACTOR_SRC1_COLOR,

-, and
+VK_BLEND_FACTOR_SRC1_ALPHA, and

-) may consume implementation
+VK_BLEND_FACTOR_ONE_MINUS_SRC1_ALPHA) may consume implementation

 resources that could otherwise be used for rendering to multiple color